kyledrake/coinpunk/README.md

 ### Contributing

 Help us build!
 We're in beta right now [and seeking help to find bugs](http://coinpunk.org/beta.html).
 If you are interested in contributing, jump in!
 Anyone is welcome to send pull requests.
+Issue reports are good too, but pull requests are much better.
 Here's how you do it:

 1. Fork it
 2. Create your feature branch (`git checkout -b my-new-feature`)